EllyLoel/ellyloel.com/src/input/content/garden/my-disabilities.md

 I have been officially diagnosed.
 Ceoliac disease has potentially fatal complications if untreated.
 So I needed to get blood tests and an gastroscopy to find if I had it so I could treat it properly.

-> "Conclusion: \[Coeliac disease\] is associated with an increased risk of depression, anxiety, eating disorders as well as ASD and ADHD.
-More research is required to investigate specific biological explanations as well as any effect of gluten free diet."
+> Conclusion: \[Coeliac disease\] is associated with an increased risk of depression, anxiety, eating disorders as well as ASD and ADHD.
+More research is required to investigate specific biological explanations as well as any effect of gluten free diet.

 — [Psychiatric Manifestations of Coeliac Disease, a Systematic Review and Meta-Analysis](https://doi.org/10.3390/nu12010142) by Emma Clappison, Marios Hadjivassiliou, and Panagiotis Zis in the journal Nutrients